chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_machine_attributes.rst

    * - ``admin``
      - Use to specify whether the |chef client| is an API client.
    * - ``allow_overwrite_keys``
+     - Use to overwrite the key on a machine when it is different from the key specified by ``source_key``.
-     -
+   * - ``attribute``
+     - Use to specify a path to an attribute, and then modify that attribute with the specified value.
+Each modified attribute should be specified separately.
+This attribute should not be used in the same recipe as ``attributes``.
    * - ``attributes``
-     - Use to specify a hash of additional attributes to be applied to the machine.
+     - Use to specify a |ruby hash| that contains all of the attributes to be applied to a machine.
+This attribute should not be used in the same recipe as ``attribute``.
+	   SEE NOTES.
    * - ``chef_environment``
      - |name environment|
    * - ``chef_server``
      - |chef_server_url|
    * - ``complete``
-     - Use to specify if all of the attributes specified for this resource represent a complete specification for the machine.
+     - Use to specify if all of the normal attributes specified by this resource represent a complete specification of normal attributes for a machine.
 When ``true``, any attributes not specified will be reset to their default values.
 For example, if a |resource machine| resource is empty and sets ``complete`` to ``true``, all existing attributes will be reset:

        .. code-block:: ruby